CanarysAutomations/pr-update-work-item-state/README.md

 # Update work item state when PR is merged

-Update a Azure DevOps work item's state when the pull request is merged with the master branch
+Update work item state in Azure DevOps when the pull request is merged.

 ## Prerequisites